WebOrigami/docs/content/builtins/protocol/files.md

     site.ori
 ```

-If site.ori contains the expression `files:foo`. this reference returns `myProject/src/foo`.
+If site.ori contains the expression `files:markdown`. this reference returns `myProject/src/markdown`.

 If you want a file reference that’s relative to your project root, use [`Origami.projectRoot`](/builtins/origami/projectRoot.html).
-If the above site.ori wanted to reference `myProject/foo`, it could do so with `Origami.projectRoot()/foo`.
+If the above site.ori wanted to reference `myProject/markdown`, it could do so with `Origami.projectRoot()/markdown`.

 ## Root directory